-Use these steps to change how Spotlight searches work with your Xsan on OS X Mavericks and earlier.
-Replace VolumeName in all commands shown here with the name of your Xsan volume.
+To change how Spotlight searches work with your Xsan volume in OS X Mavericks and earlier, follow these steps.
+In all of the commands, replace VolumeName with the name of your Xsan volume.

-1. Locate the Xsan volume's configuration file on the metadata controllers: /Library/Preferences/Xsan/VolumeName.cfg
+1. Find the Xsan volume's configuration file on the metadata controllers:

-2. Using these guidelines, edit the volume configuration file's global section so that it contains these two lines:
+2. Edit the volume configuration file so that the global section contains these two lines:

 3. Repeat the configuration file changes on all other metadata controllers that control the volume.

 If you want, you can revert to ReadWrite, the default indexed search level.
 To revert to ReadWrite, repeat these steps but use "ReadWrite" for the SpotlightSearchLevel entry.
 If there's a large amount of data on the volume, it might take several hours to build the index.